Gameonn/react-movies/README.md

-# React Movies App to search OMDB for movies
+# React Movies App

+This project is a React application with functions to search for movies using OMDb API and choose your movies for nominations.

 ## What is the use of this Repo